 Keep in mind, these are usually not the perfectly shaped or large sized fruits, greens, herbs and nuts you would find at your local market, but are frequently smaller, seedier, bitter and some may even need to be specifically processed before eaten.

-Not only are wild edible plants FREE of charge to any inspired food forager, they are fun to learn about and provide an excellent emergency survival food.
+Not only are wild edible plants FREE of charge to any inspired food forager, but they are also fun to learn about and provide an excellent emergency survival food.

 For those wildcrafting newbies, we highly recommended purchasing a good